Counterinsurgency in Northern Afghanistan: Operations Taohid I, II & III (Unity)

-The international forces undertook another advance into the disputed area, the so-called "Highway Triangle" to the north of Pol-e Khomri between September and October 2010.
-The battle for Highway Triangle lasted for several days and included a large mechanised force as well as close air support.
-The liberated area around Shahabuddin and Aka-Khel was supposed to be secured by local pro-government militias.
-Their outpost was retaken by the Taliban only a few weeks later, though.
-The German TF Kunduz had to assault the outpost and retake it in close combat.
+Following the Battle of Shahbuddin, Blacksheep company and the ODA team permanently moved into the old COP, rotating platoons on a weekly basis.
+Blood stains and damaged HESCO barriers from where the APRP platoon had been overrun and killed still remained.
+In mid-October, the Taliban launched a massive counter-attack, attempting to retake the COP.
+Second Platoon was on rotation at the time and defended the COP during a six-hour firefight.
+At least 75 enemy fighters were killed, including by the detonation of several claymores.

 Coalition forces used their gains to maintain a presence in Shahbuddin until the end of combat operations in Afghanistan in 2014.
 On October 7, 2010, one German soldier was killed and 14 wounded in a series of attacks; it was also in this outpost on February 18, 2011, that a Taliban sleeper in an Afghan uniform turned against German troops, killing three and wounding six.
 Only a day afterwards the Taliban scored a major propagandistic victory by killing Mohammed Omar, governor of Kunduz province and the foreign forces main – albeit unreliable – ally in the north.

 Operation Halmazag (Lightning)

-From October 31 to November 4, 2010, German troops, with the support of American, Afghan and Belgian forces led Operation Halmazag, an offensive to establish a permanent ISAF presence around the village of Isa Khel and Quatliam, just 6 miles west of the main Coalition compound at Kunduz.
+From late October to mid-November 2010, German troops, with the support of American, Afghan and Belgian forces led Operation Halmazag, an offensive to establish a permanent ISAF presence around the village of Isa Khel and Quatliam, just 6 miles west of the main Coalition compound at Kunduz.
 Assisted by American close air support and suppressive fire from their PzH2000s, approximately 300 German paratroopers and further Afghan forces drove off the Taliban from the area on November 4, and had consolidated a credible coalition presence around Quatliam and Isa Khel by November 15.
 At least eight insurgents were killed in battle with the Germans and dozens captured while coalition forces sustained only minor wounds.
+Simultaneously, air assault operations led by the 10th Mountain Division just south in Baghlan ramped up, with significant action occurring within the Highway Triangle.